 Likewise, I would say that National Populism has not yet become overly tyrannical or authoritative.
 There has been no night of the long knives or fire decree, but of course one has to speak before there is, not after, even at the risk of being verbose.

-So, to be clear before moving on, I’m not accusing Bannon of overstepping bounds or implementing a fully fascist agenda, I’m only saying that the word we use to describe national populism historically is fascism.
-So, like when Obama tries to pass the TPP thereby actually, fo’ reals, passing the globalist neoliberal agenda we can be like “well hold on there a second”, we here are too saying “well hold on a second, that sounds like a slippery slope toward an ideology that is aggressive towards of tens of millions, and a chunk of those tens of millions are the left”.
+I’m not accusing Bannon of overstepping bounds or implementing a fascist agenda.
+I’m only saying that the word we use to describe national populism historically is fascism.
+So, when Obama tries to pass the TPP thereby passing the globalist neoliberal agenda, we may say “well hold on there a second.
+That sounds like a slippery slope toward an ideology that is aggressive towards of tens of millions, and a some of those tens of millions are the left.”

-TIP: The main problem here is that I can say “oh this isn’t a big deal” and Trump can say “America first just means I love America”, but when the identitarians hear the dog whistle and I hear the dog whistle, we move beyond this being something that doesn’t need to be said.
-Around the time someone decided to make the video below was around the time that it became appropriate to write long-winded essays on the dangers of the fringe ideologies of social conservatism and their corrosive effect on a Democratically-minded Republic.
+TIP: The main problem here is that I can say “this isn’t a big deal.”
+Trump can say “America first just means I love America.”
+However, when the identitarians hear the dog whistle, and I hear the dog whistle, we move beyond this being something that doesn’t need to be said.
+Someone decided to make the video below around the time that it became appropriate to write long-winded essays on the dangers of the fringe ideologies of social conservatism and their corrosive effect on a Democratically-minded Republic.

 National Populism — An Introduction.
 The thing I love about identitarians (like identity and aryan) like Richard Spencer is that they quickly pick up on dog whistles and embrace ideologies.
-Here is another person’s thoughts on national populism, helps to prove that I am right.
+Here are another person’s thoughts on national populism that helps to prove my point.

-TIP: To restate some of the above, just so this isn’t lost on the reader: Some on the right call Bernie and the Global left “Communist”.
-Is that fully right?
+TIP: Some on the right call Bernie and the Global left “Communist.”
+Is that right?
 No, it isn’t.
-Some for libertarians, they get called anarchists.
+It is the same for libertarians.
+They get called anarchists.
 Is that fully correct?
 No, it isn’t.
-They called Reagan and Bush fascists.
+They called both Reagan and Bush fascists.
 Is that right?
-Probably not in most cases.
-Those terms are implying some valid symbolism, but they aren’t “fully correct”.
+Probably not.
+Those terms evoke valid symbolism, but they aren’t “correct.”
 However, the more extreme and authoritative an ideology gets, the more those terms make sense.
-So after [what was perceived by the left as] the Muslim ban, and with the wall construction beginning, it has given weight to using the term fascist to describe some of the right-wing agenda.
-If Bernie was in power and he started socializing things, we might hear the right call him a Communist and then we could detail how he was and wasn’t being like this.
+So after what was perceived by the left as the Muslim ban, and with the wall construction beginning, weight goes to using the term fascist to describe some of the right-wing agenda.
+If Bernie was in power and he started socializing things, we might hear the right call him a Communist.
+We might then discuss whether he was and wasn’t being like this.
 In both cases, calling out the extreme left and right is the American thing to do in defense of the liberal values that all Americans are implicitly sworn to defend under the implicit and explicit American social contract.
-In other words, we have a toe or two in nationalism here, and a toe or two in populism there, and some waiting in the wings are flirting with Socialism over there.
-Nothing has (in my opinion) gone too far out of the bounds of a past administration like say Teddy Roosevelt, and if it is going to stay in those bounds then we can have tolerance, not need censorship, and have room for centered discussion… However, we have to watch out for that red line which sends us over the naturally occurring slippery slope.
-Today we dip one toe in incorrectness, tomorrow we are swimming in incorrectness, drowning in it, up to our neck.
+In other words, we have a toe or two in nationalism here, and a toe or two in populism there, and some waiting in the wings are flirting with Socialism.
+In my opinion, nothing has gone out of the bounds of a past administration like for instance Teddy Roosevelt’s.
+If it is going to stay in those bounds, then we can have tolerance, not need censorship, and have room for centered discussion.
+However, we have to watch out for the slippery slope.
+Today we dip one toe in incorrectness; tomorrow we are swimming in incorrectness, drowning in it, up to our neck.
 We don’t want that.

 What is Deconstruction?

-Deconstruction, another term used by Bannon, but for our purposes we can relate back to Jeff Sessions (since it is more appropriate here, Sessions is another very impressive and smart person who just happens to ideologically be in the camp we want to discuss) is a nod to shifting power back to the states and the people to move forward with the sort of nationalist agenda that we described above.
+Deconstruction is another term used by Bannon.
+For our purposes we can relate to Jeff Sessions.
+Since it is appropriate to acknowledge here, Sessions is another very impressive and smart person who just happens to ideologically be in the camp we want to discuss.
+Deconstruction gives a nod to shifting power back to the states and the people to move forward with the sort of nationalist agenda that we described above.

-So, this can be good and pure States’ Rights federalism, something that most people favor over big central government on many issues… but the wording conjures up some pretty dark images from the past that should be discussed.
+So, this can be good and pure States’ Rights federalism, something that most people favor over big central government on many issues but the wording conjures up some dark images from the past that should be discussed.

 Historically the Solid Conservative South was Democrat, in the days of Reconstruction the Northern establishment sent the military to occupy the South and force integration (“Military Reconstruction“).

 The south got over it… never, and here we are.
-(I am not really being to hyperbolic here, that is one key at the center of American politics).
+I am not tending to hyperbole here; that is one key at the center of American politics.

-Thus, although we can see this purely through a Centered Economic Nationalist lens and say this is just about undoing some bureaucracy.
-Or we can see it as aggression toward the left by a forced takedown of neoliberalism.
+We can see this through a Centered Economic Nationalist lens and say this is purely about undoing some bureaucracy.
+We can see it as aggression toward the left by a forced takedown of a neoliberal state.
 We can see this through a social lens as a general nod to the deconstruction social programs passed by FDR and LBJ.

-If we consider the main goal of the Sixth Party conservative coalition strategy to be a pushback against Communism and the social policies of figures like FDR and LBJ, then it isn’t unreasonable to see a term like “Deconstruction” as a dog whistle that invokes thoughts of both Reconstruction, the Safety net, and general neoliberal globalism.
+We can consider the main goal of the Sixth Party conservative coalition strategy to be a pushback against Communism and the social policies of figures like FDR and LBJ.
+In that case, it isn’t unreasonable to see a term like “Deconstruction” as a dog whistle that invokes thoughts of both Reconstruction, the Safety Net, and general neoliberal globalism.

-How else are we supposed to react to terms like “the Deconstruction of neoliberal administrative state”.
+How else are we supposed to react to terms like “the Deconstruction of a neoliberal administrative state.”
 If it isn’t meant to be aggressive, feel free to tell us, but better yet, SHOW US.
-This is to say, nothing will shut a liberal up quicker than great policy.
-Likewise, nothing will open up the flood gates more than policy that aggressively deconstructions and alienates (if the Bannon wing was created by political frustrations and inequalities, so too would aggressive and authoritative action from that stance cause and equal and opposite reaction… this is how and why the pendulum swings).
+Nothing will shut a liberal up faster than great policy.
+Likewise, nothing will open up the flood gates more than a policy that aggressively deconstructions and alienates.
+The Bannon wing was created by political frustrations and inequalities.
+Aggressive and authoritative action from that stance will cause an equal and opposite reaction.
+This is how and why the pendulum swings.

 TIP: For most of history people like Sessions and people like Bernie Sanders were in the same party, they were a “populist” party of conservatives and liberals we call Democrats.
 Since the 1960’s people like Jeff Sessions have joined the Republicans and formed a Conservative Coalition to opposed New Deal Democrats.
 So much changed, but core ideologies didn’t change.
-Now the Democrats like Bernie want States’ Rights for social justice and Sessions wants to… restrict voting rights and tell people what they can put in their body and what they can’t.
-You can see why their spiritual ancestors teamed up on states’ rights before and why they would be so diametrically opposed now.
+Now the Democrats like Bernie want States’ Rights for social justice and Sessions wants to restrict voting rights and tell people what they can put in their body and do with their bodies and what they can’t.
+You can see why their spiritual ancestors teamed up on states’ rights before and why they would be so opposed now.

 The Vast Right-Wing Conspiracy

-Hillary Clinton said something bizarre in the 1990’s, she warned of a “vast right-wing conspiracy“, digging into things, she was only giving a (sort of snarky) name to the coalition of social and business minded conservatives that banded together after FDR and LBJ to push back against progressive policies.
-Makes sense, right?
+Hillary Clinton said something bizarre in the 1990’s; she warned of a “vast right-wing conspiracy,” digging into things, she was giving a snarky name to the coalition of social and business-minded conservatives that banded together after FDR and LBJ to push back against progressive policies.

-Again, although I’m sure i’ve already lost many readers, I’ll point out that “a coalition of conservatives” isn’t a bad thing or good thing.
-It is just a statement about the political coalition that forms the modern Republican Party, just like there is an equal and opposite coalition of socially liberal and business-minded Democrats.
+Again, although I’m sure I’ve already lost many readers, I’ll point out that “a coalition of conservatives” isn’t a bad thing or good thing.
+It is just a statement about the political coalition that forms the modern Republican Party.
+There is an equal and opposite coalition of socially liberal and business-minded Democrats.

-From this perspective “taking down the neoliberals and safety net” is akin to Bernie being like “we are going to take down the Neocons and Tea Party”.
-One side sees it as “finally we are safe again” and the other side sees “terror and aggression against everything we stand for”.
-Less we want 60 million freaked out citizens, we “have to” lead from the center even when America votes in a non-center ideology into power.
+From this perspective “taking down the neoliberals and safety net” is akin to Bernie being like “we are going to take down the Neocons and Tea Party.”
+One side sees it as “finally we are safe again” and the other side sees “terror and aggression against everything we stand for.”
+Unless we want 60 million panicked citizens, we “have to” lead from the center even when America votes in a non-center ideology into power.

 The Conservative Coalition has risen before, in the Nixon and Reagan eras, and under the Second Bush, but this time it is a bit different.
 This time the populist, not establishment wing is leading in some respects.

-What isn’t fair is them using shady policy to “conserve us back to a time when it was great form some but not for others”.
+However, it is unacceptable to use shady policy to “conserve us back to a time when it was great for some but not for others.”

-I think anyone who gets it knows where I am going with this, but I’ll spell it out by offering an analogy I think any right-winger frustrated with neoliberal globalization will understand:
+I’ll offer an analogy I think any right-winger frustrated with neoliberal globalization will understand:

-If Bernie / or say William Jennings Bryan was President, and they started saying “we are implementing International Leninism” and we are going to Radically Reform of the American South and force integration, and we are going to funnel power away from the states and ensure a global nation, then the right-wing would have some valid worries.
-Sure, the right-wing may have told itself that this is what Obama and Clinton were doing, or what FDR and LBJ did, and they may not be fully wrong… but look, two wrongs don’t make a right (pun?).
+If Bernie/or William Jennings Bryan was President, and they started saying “we are implementing International Leninism” and we are going to Radically Reform the American South, force integration, funnel power away from the states, and ensure a global nation, then the right-wing would have some valid worries.
+Sure, the right-wing may have told itself that this is what Obama and Clinton were doing, or what FDR and LBJ did, and they may not be fully wrong but, two wrongs don’t make a right (pun?).